 The Treasury Division administers the City's network of bank accounts and manages the City’s cash flow.
 Treasury employees ensure that City funds are deposited only in approved banks with appropriate collateral and manage the City’s banking relationships.
 In addition, the Treasury Division holds all cash bail and court-ordered funds in trust until the funds are directed by the courts to be released.

-The Mayor's Office of Pensions and Investments is located at the Department of Finance.
-It represents the Mayor at the City's five pension systems, which have approximately $160 billion in assets and work to provide retirement security to over 700,000 current and retired City employees.
+The Mayor’s Office of Pensions and Investments (MOPI) are located at the Department of Finance.
+It represents the Mayor at the City’s five pension systems, which have approximately $190 billion in assets and $18 billion in the deferred compensation plan and work to provide retirement security to over 700,000 current and retired City employees.
 This office focuses on improving long-term, risk-adjusted returns by advocating for investment-policy and governance enhancements, in addition to ensuring that applicants for disability pensions meet the statutory standards, that proper safeguards are in place to monitor the continuing eligibility of disability pensioners, and increasing the operational efficiency of the city pension funds.

 The Banking Commission has three primary responsibilities.
 First, each year the Banking Commission recommends interest rates to the City Council for late payments of property taxes and water and sewer rents, as well as discount rates for early payments of property taxes.
 Second, the Banking Commission reviews and approves or denies applications from banks or trust companies to hold City monies by being named New York City Designated Banks.
 Finally, the Banking Commission participates in the New York State Banking Development District (BDD) Program and approves deposits of City funds in BDD branches.